Peak experience: Implications

-Abraham Maslow considers the peak experience to be one of the most important goals of life, as it is an indication of self-actualization.
+Abraham Maslow considered the peak experience to be one of the most important goals of life, as it is an indication of self-actualization.
 This moment of feeling wholly and completely the true self makes the peak experience an essential component of identity.
 The aftereffects of the peak experience leave the individual to see himself and the world in a new way.
 He views himself more positively, he views life as worthwhile and meaningful, and most importantly, he seeks to repeat the experience.
-The peak experience is an exhibition of Maslow’s emphasis on the quest for positive growth maximizing potential as the true goal of human existence.

 Plateau experience

 Maslow also recognized a related but distinct phenomenon of plateau experience.
 He wrote:

 After Maslow's death, investigation into the nature of plateau experience per se "largely fizzled into obscurity."
 However research into the related phenomenon of self-transcendence is potentially increasing.